 If you made it all the way to the bottom of this post, thank you for your incredible support!
-Each person I’ve met along this yoga journey has added value to my life in ways I cannot explain; no matter how small or long our interaction was, you helped me become who I am today, which is the happiest chapter of my life so far.
+Each person I have met along this yoga journey has added value to my life in ways I cannot explain; no matter how small or long our interaction was, you helped me become who I am today.
 May each of you feel the joys of compassion, be blessed with love, and find your true light.

 Love and light,